 1. Simplified editing mode

-One of the planned improvements is a new simplified editing mode that focuses on content, offering a cleaner interface for quick updates.
+One of the improvements is a new simplified editing mode that focuses on content, offering a cleaner interface for quick updates.
 Users can still access full design tools when needed, making the experience more flexible and less overwhelming.

 2. Improved template management